 Chili is a favorite of pot-luck parties, and tailgate parties, or simmering dish that makes the house smell wonderful – and our Serious Foodie recipe, which we’ve perfected over the years, is no exception.
-Using the Serious Foodie Hatch Chile Sauce (click HERE to order on-line), this recipe is a no-fuss chili that always has our friends coming back for seconds.
+Using the Serious Foodie Hatch Chile Sauce, this recipe is a no-fuss chili that always has our friends coming back for seconds.
 It’s a slightly spicy complex sauce that should please any chili perfectionist.

 If meat isn’t your thing, then we have an equally great vegetarian version: click HERE.